ARgorithm/toolkit/docs/docs/cli.md

 ### Whitelist

-The whitelist command can be used to whitelist previously blacklisted accounts.
+The whitelist command can be used to whitelist a previously blacklisted accounts.

 <div class="termy">